Why Use Angry Space Triangles?

 The exception here is that the 4 Jedi fighters all required individual ship colours and markings.

-Separatist Squadrons
+Separtist Squadrons

 The Separatist squadrons required a bit of exploration and experimentation before I started work on my client’s miniatures.